raintank/raintank-probe/README.md

 api-key = changeme
 health-hosts = icmp-reachable-host.com
 ```
-after modifying the health-hosts to an ICMP reachable host, restart.
-Then other checks you have assigned to the probe will begin to execute.
+After modifying the health-hosts to an ICMP reachable host, restart.
+Then the other endpoint checks you have assigned to the probe will begin to execute.